 If you’re concerned about a Syphilis infection, it is important to know what a Syphilitic chancre looks like.
 It is one of the few symptoms that distinguishes Syphilis from other infections.

 A Syphilitic chancre stands out from other genital sores due to its specific characteristics.
-It is usually a painless sore with a firm border.
+It’s usually solitary; so, just one of them.
+It’s painless with a firm border.
 The chancre usually appears as a round, flat lesion that does not bleed when touched.
-In some cases, multiple chancres may develop.
+It’s often surprisingly deep considering it doesn’t hurt.
+In a few cases, multiple chancres may develop.

 Syphilis chancres can occur in different parts of the body.
 They tend to appear at the original site of infection, such as the vagina, penis, rectum, anus, or mouth.